NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/02-rdm.md

 ## Current developments and initiatives
 ---
-Internationally, the increasingly frequent requirement to produce a DMP has stimulated interest in RDM [Yamaji 2024] and encouraged libraries to take an active role in RDM through advocacy, policy development, and advisory and consultancy services [Cox et al. 2017].
-Some institutions, such as KU Leuven, have also developed a dashboard to review datasets to meet funder requirements [Yamaji 2024].
+Internationally, the increasingly frequent requirement to produce a DMP has stimulated interest in RDM {% cite yamaji:2024 %} and encouraged libraries to take an active role in RDM through advocacy, policy development, and advisory and consultancy services {% cox:2017 %}.
+Some institutions, such as KU Leuven, have also developed a dashboard to review datasets to meet funder requirements {% cite yamaji:2024 %}.

 In Germany, the National Research Data Infrastructure (NFDI) funds nearly 30 discipline-specific consortia to help researchers make their data reusable in the long term.

 ## Further resources
 ---